roselller/PersonalWebsite/README.md

 # PersonalWebsite
 > My own personal website (HTML, CSS, JavaScript)

-This project was started for my Interactive Development module Assignment 1.
+This project was started for my Interactive Development module Assignment 1 and will be used for the future.
 ------------------

 ## QnA: